Boston, Davao Oriental

-It is the Northernmost and least populated municipality of Davao Oriental.
+It is the northernmost and least populated municipality of Davao Oriental.

+Etymology

+Boston is named after Boston, Massachusetts, in turn that city's name was derived from the English locality where originated this name.
+Boston was founded likely during American period.
+However, historical documents regarding the foundation of the municipality are said to have disappeared during World War II.

 Geography

 Climate

 Boston has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round and with extremely heavy rainfall in January.